This blog has been updated on March 2019

 Customer experience (CX) is often classified as an intangible concept; a concept from which it can be difficult to extract actionable insight.
-Sometimes organizations which don’t have a systematic method of measuring the quality of CX in the contact center, can fall into the trap of perceiving their customer experience as one of three rankings, good, bad, or indifferent.
+Sometimes organizations which don’t have a systematic method of measuring and improving the quality of CX in the contact center, can fall into the trap of perceiving their customer experience as one of three rankings; good, bad, or indifferent.

 For companies that recognize the importance of CX, an abstract concept deeming success or failure just isn’t good enough.
 These companies want quantifiable results that can be measured and managed with one goal in mind: to improve customer experience.